singerdmx/BulletJournal/README.md

 ```
 ## Architecture

-<b>BulletJournal</b> adopts THREE TIER ARCHITECTURE using React (Presentation Layer, a.k.a static files) + Spring Boot (Application Layer, a.k.a controller) + Postgres (Persistence Layer, a.k.a database).
+<b>BulletJournal</b> adopts THREE TIER ARCHITECTURE using React (Presentation Layer, a.k.a static files) + Spring Boot (Application Layer, a.k.a controller) + PostgreSQL (Persistence Layer, a.k.a database).

 ```
 +--------+    proxy-url   +---------+    listen-url    +----------------------+